 Foursquare has already crowned the 74th Street Ale House Red Reuben Sandwich the king of Emerald City’s Reubens.
-It’s ranked No. 1 on their list of the top 15 Reuben sandwiches in Seattle.
+It’s ranked No. 2 on their list of the top 15 Reuben sandwiches in Seattle (just behind Market House Meats).
 Plus, it shows up on several other lists of the city’s best.

 Here’s how 74th Street Ale House describes its Red Reuben Sandwich:

 Boar’s Head brand lean corned beef, braised in Blackthorn hard cider, sliced and piled high on rye bread with our freshly made red pickled cabbage, melted Swiss cheese and house-made Thousand Island dressing.
 The Reuben is then grilled golden brown, baked in the oven and served hot.

 So here’s the deal: the 74th Street Ale House Red Reuben Sandwich isn’t a “traditional” Reuben.
 Instead of sauerkraut, this tasty sandwich features red pickled cabbage.
 With that said, the Red Reuben Sandwich still has great Reuben flavor.
 The house-made Thousand Island dressing is also a really nice bonus.

 As longtime Seattle food writer/critic/commentator Nancy Leson once wrote about the 74th Avenue Ale House Red Reuben Sandwich: